Spencer Cox

 Spencer James Cox (born July 11, 1975) is an American lawyer and politician serving since 2021 as the 18th governor of Utah.
 A member of the Republican Party, he served from 2013 to 2021 as the eighth lieutenant governor of Utah.
 In Fairview, Utah, where Cox lives and was raised, he was elected to the city council in 2004 and then as mayor in 2005.
 In 2008, he was elected as a Sanpete County commissioner.

 He was elected to the Utah House of Representatives in 2012.
 In October 2013, Governor Gary Herbert appointed Cox to replace Greg Bell as lieutenant governor; he was confirmed unanimously by the Utah State Senate.
-Cox was elected to the lieutenant governorship as Herbert's running mate in 2016, and was elected governor in 2020.
-He was reelected to a second term in 2024, which he confirmed would be his last, even though Utah has no term limits on governorships.
+Cox was elected to the lieutenant governorship as Herbert's running mate in 2016 and was elected governor in 2020.
+He was reelected in 2024.

 Early life and education

 Cox was born on July 11, 1975, in Mount Pleasant, Utah.
 He grew up in the nearby town of Fairview and graduated from North Sanpete High School in Mount Pleasant.
 He enrolled at Snow College in Ephraim, taking two years off to serve a full-time mission for the Church of Jesus Christ of Latter-day Saints in Mexico.
 After his mission, he returned to Snow and married his high-school sweetheart, Abby, who also graduated from Snow College.
 After graduating with an associate's degree, he attended Utah State University (USU) in Logan, Utah, graduating in 1998 with a Bachelor of Arts in political science.
 At USU, Cox was named Student of the Year and graduated with a 4.0 grade point average.

 Cox was accepted to Harvard Law School but instead chose to attend the Washington and Lee University School of Law.
-He was a member of the Washington and Lee Law Review and graduated in 2001 with a Juris Doctor degree with honors.
+He was a member of the Washington and Lee Law Review, and graduated in 2001 with a Juris Doctor degree with honors.